 When Should I Start Walking After My Ankle Sprain?

 If in doubt use common sense.
 Ideally you would start partial weight bearing walking with crutches – you can see how to do this in this NHS video here.
 We want to start loading your foot slightly.
-As you progress you can start to walk as normally as possible full weight baring.
+As you progress you can start to walk as normally as possible full weight bearing.

 We also need to teach you how to walk again.
 We need to teach you to walk without a limp.
 Rock walking is a really nice way of doing this.
 Simply stand with your legs split as if you were walking.
 One leg in front of the other.
 Rock your weight forwards and then backwards allowing toes and heel to lift at appropriate times, but not actually taking the whole foot off the ground.
 Compare how it feels between the injured side and uninjured side.
 It takes a little while to get a rhythm going but you’ll get it.